mcpython4-coding/Documentation/mcpython/client/rendering/model/BoxModel.md

             Adds the box model to the batch
             Internally wraps a get_prepared_box_data call around the add_prepared_data_to_batch method Use combined data where possible
+            :param instance: the instance to use for rendering
             :param position: the position based on
             :param batch: the batches to select from
             :param rotation: the rotation to use